I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 and reality, I had no fixed issue and couldn't tell the difference.

-time/space meant nothing to me.
+Time/space meant nothing to me.
 The little Greenman I focused

-where I got this strength of mind is beyond me because
+where I got this strength of mind, is beyond me because

 the stroke erased my hard drive.
 There was nothing in my mind